Storytelling in Business Presentations – 10 top tips for 2024

 Stories appeal to the core of the brain, bypassing the logical and judgemental layer.
 We make decisions emotionally, then back them up rationally.
 A story gives you direct access to that emotional decision-making centre.
 In business, speakers and presenters too often try to connect with people only on a rational level.
 While your audience may understand exactly what you want them to and why, they will only act on your message if they feel emotionally engaged.

-4. Use stories to suggest a different perspective
+4. Use storytelling to suggest a different perspective

 Criticising an audience or instructing them what they should do, say or think will probably result in folded arms and mutters of discontent.
 But when you tell a story you demonstrate the consequences of an action, then your audience can learn without becoming defensive.